sahiga/developer.box.com/guides/uploads/check.md

 ## Checks & Chunk Uploads

-When performing a [chunked][chunked], performing a preflight check is not required as [chunkedsession][chunkedsession] also performs a preflight check.
+When performing a [chunked upload][chunked], performing a preflight check is not required as [creating an Upload Session][chunkedsession] also performs a preflight check.

 ## Response codes